JessHua159/alexandria-ui/README.md

-# alexandria-ui
+# UI for Alexandria
-UI for alexandria
+Back-end can be found [here](https://github.com/anirban-a/alexandria).